orangejuice/blog/data/activity/book-房思琪的初恋乐园-2018/record.en.md

 date: 2024-01-29 19:33:14+08:00
 douban:
   rating: 9.2
-  subtitle: Lin Yi-Han / 2018 / Beijing United Publishing Co., Ltd
+  subtitle: Lin Yihan / 2018 / United Publishing Corporation, Beijing
   history:
     - date: 2022-04-29 07:28:43
-      comment: Unexpectedly no mark.
-But, need to read this book.
+      comment: Surprisingly unmarked.
+Must read this book.
       status: todo
 ---

-I read the first chapter in the light reflected from the window.
-Besides, the noise of road tires and the screams of different kinds of birds also broke in through the window.
+Read the first chapter in the light streaming through the window.
+The noises of the road tires and the screams of various birds also came through the window.